ezEngine/docs/docs/scenes/gizmos.md

 ![Snap Settings](media/snap-settings.png)

-These affect not only the gizmos, but also the positioning of [assets (TODO)](../assets/assets-overview.md) dragged from the [asset browser](../assets/asset-browser.md) into the scene.
+These affect not only the gizmos, but also the positioning of [assets](../assets/assets-overview.md) dragged from the [asset browser](../assets/asset-browser.md) into the scene.

 ## Grid